jariarkko/drop-tracer/README.md

-    --drop-frequency      How many simulation rounds there are between drops of water --drop-size           Sets the radius of a drop of water in mm (in floating point form, for instance as in "--drop-size 0.1")
+    --drop-frequency      How many simulation rounds there are between drops of water --drop-size           Sets the radius of a drop of water in mm (in floating point form, for instance as in "--drop-size 0.1") --textual-snapshot    On all simulation rounds, produce an animated ASCII art picture of the current model.
+Only allowed on resolutions less than 150 pixels across.
+    --no-textual-snapshot No animation during simulation

     Options used with --image: